Exploring the origin of stars on bound and unbound orbits causing tidal disruption events: Introduction

+In a preceding paper \citep{HZL2018} we have examined the distribution of tidally disrupted stars on the $e$-$\beta$ plane by using $N$-body experiments of spherical nuclear star clusters.
+We found two interesting results: first, the eccentricities of the stars that causes TDEs usually take values between two critical eccentricities proposed by \cite{2020ApJ...900....3P}, which depend on $\beta$, and so there is some correlation between $e$ and $\beta$.
+Second, the distributions of $e$ and $\beta$ vary with the mass ratio between stars and the central SMBH, as do the critical eccentricities.
+This is important for future studies using stars of different masses - here and in \cite{HZL2018} we just limit ourselves to stars of equal mass.
+Light curve characteristics of tidal disruption flares depend on the eccentricity and its critical limits.
+This raises further interest in the distribution of orbital parameters.

-In this paper, we analytically derive the number densities of the bound and unbound stars, which can cause TDEs, in a spherical cluster and test them by performing $N$-body simulations.
-We also examine the distribution of the stars on the $e$-$\beta$ plane.
-We construct our analytical models in Section 2, and then describe the detail of $N$-body simulations in Section 3.
-We discuss our results in Section 4 and draw our conclusions in Section 5.
+In this paper, we analytically derive the number densities of bound and unbound stars that undergo TDEs in a spherical nuclear star cluster and test them by comparison with $N$-body simulations.
+We also examine the distribution of stars on the $e$-$\beta$ plane by estimating the allowed eccentricity range for a given $\beta$.
+Predicting the relative frequency of TDEs with different eccentricity $e$ and penetration factor $\beta$ should help identifying realistic values of $e$ and $\beta$ for future hydrodynamic simulations of TDEs and also the interpretation of TDE observations (constraining the dynamic processes operating in the host cluster).
+We construct our analytical models in Section~\ref{Theory} and then describe the details of $N$-body simulations and compare the analytical number densities to the simulation results in Section~\ref{SECT-TEST}.
+We discuss our results in Section~\ref{SECT-DISCUSSION} and draw our conclusions in Section~\ref{sec:cons}.